What is postpartum OCD?

-According to research (2), unwanted thoughts of intentionally harming your child are common amongst postpartum mothers and fathers, in response to their child crying.
+According to research (2), unwanted thoughts of intentionally harming your child are common amongst postpartum mothers and fathers in response to their child crying.

-Sexual thoughts about your baby
+Uncomfortable thoughts about your baby

 Not only are you sick to your stomach that you thought such things (or saw such images in your head) in the first instance, you are now getting beaten by another stick – ‘what kind of disgusting person are you, for having these thoughts?’